vectoscalar/react-native-vs-file-logger/README.md

 | maximumFileSize      | number                                         | 1024 \* 1024 (1 MB)               | It states the maximum size of log files.                                                                                                    |
 | maximumNumberOfFiles | number                                         | 3                                 | It states the maximum number of log files.
 If the total number of files exceeds this limit, the oldest file is deleted                      |

-- Just import and call useConfigure() Hook with required configure options.
-- useConfigure() will return a boolean value which states whether the logger is configured or not
-- Wrap your component by ConfigProvider and pass same options to it as props

 ```jsx
 import { SafeAreaView } from 'react-native'
 import { ConfigProvider, useConfigure } from 'react-native-vs-file-logger'